uptoolkit/upvue/docs/guide/README.md

 😩 : "Hell yeah, you're right.
 Javascript fatigue..."

-🥸 : Up Vue help you to have everything you need to start for creating a webapp as simple as that :
+🥸 : Up Vue help you to have everything you need to start for creating a webapp as simple as that:

 - [Vue 3 for the Javascript framework](https://vuejs.org/)
 - [Tailwind as a Front-End Utilities](https://tailwindcss.com/)